jamesdterry/iBureaucrat/README.md

 Nobody likes filling out forms.
 Or making them. iBureaucrat lets you rapidly create forms for you iOS apps - so you can get back to the fun stuff.

-Using tableviews is the defacto way to layout forms for iOS, and they look great.
+Using tableviews is the defacto standard way to layout forms for iOS, and they look great.
 But for every project there's a lot of boiler-plate code to set up.
 It ends up being the same old plumbing code over and over.

 There are a few fantastic forms libraries for iOS.
 This one attempts to be: